kyma-project/kyma/components/central-application-gateway/README.md

 A combination of `{API_BUNDLE_NAME}` and `{API_DEFINITION_NAME}` which are extracted from an Application CR must be unique for a given application.
 Invocation of endpoints with duplicate names results in a `400 Bad Request` failure.
 In such a case, you must change one of the names to avoid ambiguity.

+### Status codes for errors returned by Application Gateway

+- when application specified in path doesn't exist Application Gateway returns `404 Not Found`
+- when application, service or entry for Compass use case is not specified in the path, Application Gateway returns `400 Bad Request `
+- when call to target API timeouts Application Gateway returns `504 Gateway Timeout`

 ## Development

 This section explains the development process.